 The most common structure causing compression of the brachial artery in the cubital fossa is the pronator teres muscle.
-Typically, this is the result from repetitive overuse injuries resulting from long term computer mouse use.
+Typically, this is the result of repetitive overuse injuries resulting from long term computer mouse use.
 The most common cause for brachial artery entrapment between biceps/triceps typically will be the result of strenuous elbow flexion-extension exercises.
-Workouts with heavy bicep/tricep focus, pull-ups, or dips can be common aggravating motions.
+Workouts with heavy biceps/triceps focus, pull-ups, or dips can be common aggravating motions.

 - Burning sensation

-- Coldness feeling in hands
+- Cold feeling in hands

 - Numbness or tingling

-- Feeling of arm/hand fell asleep
+- The feeling of arm/hand fell asleep

 Bursae are thin protective pads or sacs located throughout the body that act as cushions between bones and soft tissues.
 They contain a small amount of lubricating fluid that allows the skin to move freely over the underlying bone.
 At times, friction, pressure, and tension can lead to injury to these sacs.
 In the elbow, the olecranon bursa can be prone to injury as it lies between the skin and the pointy bone at the back of the elbow called the olecranon.